giordano/Cuba.jl/docs/index.rst

 In section `Examples`_ you can find more complete examples.
 Note that ``x`` and ``f`` are both arrays with type ``Float64``, so ``Cuba.jl`` can be used to integrate real-valued functions of real arguments.
-See how to work with complex quantitites in the example `Complex integrand`_.
+See how to work with a `complex integrand`_.

 **Note:** if you used ``Cuba.jl`` until version 0.4, be aware that the user interface has been reworked in version 0.5 in a backward incompatible way.